TwilioDevEd/sdk-starter-node/README.md

 Twilio Account SID | Your main Twilio account identifier - [find it on your dashboard](https://www.twilio.com/user/account/settings).
 Twilio APN Credential SID | Adds iOS notification ability to your app - [generate one here](https://www.twilio.com/user/account/ip-messaging/credentials).
 You'll need to provision your APN push credentials to generate this.
 See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-ios) guide on how to do that.
 (Optional)
 Twilio GCM Credential SID | Adds Android/GCM notification ability to your app - [generate one here](https://www.twilio.com/user/account/ip-messaging/credentials).
 You'll need to provision your GCM push credentials to generate this.
 See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-android) guide on how to do that.
 (Optional)
-Twilio Notification_Service SID | Use the notify)create_service.js script to generate this.
-Just run 'node notify_create_service.js' in your terminal, after you add the above configuration values to the `.env` file.
+Twilio Notification_Service SID | Use the notify_create_service.js script to generate this.
+Just run `node notify_create_service.js` in your terminal, after you add the above configuration values to the `.env` file.

 ### Sync